 The Revolt of 1857

-The mutiny of 1857- 1859 (Indian Rebellion) occurred in various regions of the country, the revolt was against the British Rule of East India Company, which functioned as a sovereign power on behalf of the British Crown.
+The Revolt of 1857- 1859 (Indian Rebellion) occurred in various regions of the country, the revolt was against the British Rule of the East India Company, which functioned as a sovereign power on behalf of the British Crown.

-Before 1857 there were also many People Uprisings which shows dissatisfaction of people against colonial rule.
+Before 1857 there were also many people uprising which shows the dissatisfaction of people against colonial rule.
 The Revolt of 1857 shows the first organized resistance against Colonial rule.